-International goods and passenger vehicle drivers are exempt from the need to self-isolate for 14 days on entry to the UK but the exemption only applies where the driver is entering the UK for work purposes – professional drivers will therefore be required to self-isolate if returning to the UK from annual leave.
+International goods and passenger vehicle drivers are exempt from the need to self-isolate for 14 days on entry to the UK but the exemption only applies where the professional driver is entering the UK for work purposes – professional drivers will therefore be required to self-isolate if returning to the UK from annual leave.

 The Government guidance provides details of those travellers who are exempt from the new border rules and the circumstances in which self-isolation is not required.